alxndrTL/ARC_LLMs/README.md

 I think that this benchmark is very interesting for the fine-tuning of LLMs.
 We see that turning an LLM into a chatbot with RLHF makes the success rate goes down by a few points.
 Inversly, can't we fine-tune an LLM in an other way, and have it perform better on ARC ?
 Of course, the final goal isn't to have a model good at ARC.
 As I said, training on the ARC tasks is I believe irrelevant.
 But a chatbot is just one possiblity among many other when one chooses what to do with a base LLM.
 See [Grounding Large Language Models in Interactive Environments with Online Reinforcement Learning](https://arxiv.org/abs/2302.02662) for an example of such fine-tuning.

+## The model just learned the task ?

+One reasonable claim to make about these results is that the different models simply learned the tasks (which are present on the Internet).
+The evidence supporting this claim are the results of these LLMs on the private ARC tasks that only @fchollet have access to.
+While we don't have any results nor studies, @fchollet implied that all the LLMs achieved <5% success rate on these private tasks.

+However, there are results which are hard to explain if we accept this claim : by replacing the tokens of the tasks by random ones, and transposing the grids, the success rates are nearly not affected.
+Every ARC tasks are encoded with numbers, each number being attributed to one color : blue=0, red=1, etc...
+The results showed aboved were obtained by simply giving the LLMs these tasks with these classic tokens, so a task looks like : 0,0,0,1,8,0\n0,1,0,9,0,0,0 ....
+What I tried to do is changing the tokens to which colors are mapped.
+I tried using random tokens (as in [Large Language Models as General Pattern Machines](https://arxiv.org/abs/2307.04721)).
+We have : blue="am", red="sure", etc...
+Additionnaly, I transposed the grids.
+And the success rates are only affected by 2 or 3%.

+If the claim that LLMs just learned the task is true, then we have shown that they have learnt the tasks in a very subtle way : not by just remembering the order of some determined tokens.
+If this is true, this work shows a special kind of "learning power" of LLMs.

 ## To-Do
 Focus the test on smaller models and see the impact of different training/fine-tuning choices.
 For example, compare llama-7b with its code variants.
 Try phi-1.5 (first results aren't good, about 1%).